jgreener64/phd_thesis/README.md

 - Bulk out conclusion
 - phdthesis ref formatting
 - Check Mendeley for refs
-- Check pocket size bias discussion
-- Middle name initial?
-Should the address be CISBIO?
 - Move flowchart to results
 - Check page numbering, contents, list of figure etc
 - Recheck plagiarism stuff
 - Consistent A/B labelling in figures: font, bold and rough size; also consistent text font/size and general consistency
 - Check latex log for errors - search Warning
-- Keep COSB review and intro/conc/ref updates up to date
 - Consistent table formatting - use top/mid/bottom rule? use booktabs? common footnotesize?
-- How to refer to other sections - use labels, check throughout
 - Binding assay or immunoblot assay etc
 - Refer to all parts of figures in main text
 - OA on GitHub